The Donetsk People’s Republic

 Donbass Arena Stadium.
 It is Ukraine’s first stadium built for the European Football Championship 2012 in accordance with the standards of the UEFA Elite Category (five stars).

-Due to the unusual design (the effect of floating roof), the stadium is shaped like a “flying saucer”.
-The complex houses three restaurants, several bars, fitness center and museum of FC “Shakhtar” with a multimedia exhibition and gift shop.
+Due to its unusual design (the effect of a floating roof), the stadium is shaped like a “flying saucer”.
+The complex houses three restaurants, several bars, a fitness center and a museum of FC “Shakhtar” with a multimedia exhibition and gift shop.

-Next to the stadium there is a park with fountains, ponds and rock garden.
+Next to the stadium, there is a park with fountains, ponds and a rock garden.
 The total area of the park is about 2.5 hectares.
 Chelyuskintsev Street, 189-e.
 Opening hours: 10:00-17:00.

-Long pedestrian bridge over the pond #1 has long been considered the most romantic meeting place of lovers.
-By tradition, the young couple hangs the lock on the bridge as the symbol of eternal love.
+A long pedestrian bridge over the pond #1 is considered the most romantic meeting place of lovers.
+By tradition, young couple hangs a lock on the bridge as the symbol of eternal love.

-In the middle of the park the statue of “The Kind Angel of the World” is standing.
-On the right you can find children’s rides, Ferris wheel, rollerdrome and boat station.
-On the left the main fountain of the park and the largest rose garden in Ukraine are located.
+In the middle of the park, the statue of “The Kind Angel of the World” is standing.
+On the right, you can find children’s rides, a Ferris wheel, rollerdrome and a boat station.
+On the left, the main fountain of the park and the largest rose garden in Ukraine are located.
 Stadionnaya Street, 1-d.
 Opening hours: 8:00-24:00 (winter: 10:00-21:00), day off - Monday.

 Botanical Garden.
 Donetsk botanical garden is one of the largest in Europe.
 It was established as a research institute in 1964.
 The collection has more than eight thousand plants of two thousand species.

-Thanks to the garden Donetsk is considered to be one of the greenest industrial cities in the world.
+Thanks to this garden, Donetsk is considered to be one of the greenest industrial cities in the world.
 There is a winter greenhouse.
 Ilyich Avenue, 110.
 Opening hours: May-October (greenhouse - all year round), 10:00-16:00, day off – Monday.

 In addition to performances, you can swim and dive with the dolphins.
-Also the sessions of dolphin therapy are being held.
+Also, sessions of dolphin therapy are being held.
 Colorful night shows are held during various celebrations.
 The dolphinarium is open in any weather.
 Stadionnaya Street, 1-d, Shcherbakov park.
 Shows start at: 12:00, 15:00 and 18:00.

-Palm Tree of Mertsalov.
-It is a replica of famous “Palm of Mertsalov” which has become a symbol of Donbass (depicted on the coat of arms of the region).
-Filigree sculpture in the form of a palm tree, forged from one steel rail at the end of the 19th century by local blacksmith A. Mertsalov, was awarded the Grand Prix at the Paris International Industrial Exhibition in 1900.
+The Palm Tree of Mertsalov.
+It is a replica of a famous “Palm of Mertsalov” which has become a symbol of Donbass (depicted on the coat of arms of the region).
+The filigree sculpture in the form of a palm tree, forged from one steel rail at the end of the 19th century by local blacksmith A. Mertsalov, was awarded the Grand Prix at the Paris International Industrial Exhibition in 1900.